Critical Incident Policy for St. Patrick’s NS

 The BOM through consultation with the Principal, the Staff and the Parents Association has formulated this critical policy.
 Copies of this policy will be disseminated to staff, the Board of Management and the Parent’s Association.
 A copy will also be made available in the school Office.

-This policy was formulated with all stakeholders in 2010 and reviewed by staff, the PA committee and the Board of Management in 2013 and again in 2015.
+This policy was formulated with all stakeholders in 2010 and reviewed by staff, the PA committee and the Board of Management in 2023

 What is a Critical Incident?